Familigia Vineyards Washington Wine Country: First Vineyard established in 1980

 Over the years, Italian and Spanish varieties have been successfully added to the Estate Vineyards- Sangiovese, Barbera and Tempranillo, with the latter especially thriving in the arid climate found on the site, reminiscent of conditions found in the Rioja region of Spain.

-Our latest additions have been our Marsanne & Montepulciano, both planted in 2019, followed by a new location for our Petit Verdot vineyard in 2020.
+Recent Familigia vineyard additions include Marsanne & Montepulciano, both planted in 2019, followed by a new Petit Verdot vineyard in 2020.